 Sessions also asked Congress to lift the Rohrabacher-Blumenauer amendment (initially known as the Rohrabacher-Farr amendment), a budget rider in effect since 2014 that must be passed each year and that prohibits the Justice Department from using federal funds to prevent states from implementing their medical marijuana laws.
 See Chris Ingraham, Sessions Asks to Eliminate Medical-Pot Protections, WASH.
 POST, June 14, 2017, at A6.
 The Ninth Circuit has held that the appropriations rider bars the federal government from spending money to prosecute actions that comply with state medical marijuana laws.
 See, e.g., United States v.
 Pisarski, 965 F.3d 738 (9th Cir.
 2020).
 Cf. United States v.
-Bilodeau, 24 F. 4th 705 (1st Cir.
+Bilodeau, 24 F.4th 705 (1st Cir.
 2022) (agreeing with the Ninth Circuit, but allowing prosecution to proceed where licensed medical marijuana distributors were running "facades for selling marijuana to unauthorized users").
 The Tenth Circuit allowed a prisoner to file a habeas petition challenging the use of federal funds to continue incarcerating him for a conviction that predated the budget rider, see Sandusky v.
 Goetz, 944 F.3d 1240 (10th Cir.
 2019), but the case was dismissed as moot when the inmate was released from prison.
 See Sandusky v.
 Herrera, 2020 U.S. Dist.
 Lexis 78714 (D. Colo.
 May 5, 2020).

-The Strengthening the Tenth Amendment Through Entrusting States (STATES) Act, a bill first introduced in Congress with bipartisan support in 2018, would have gone further than the budget rider and prohibited federal authorities from enforcing the federal marijuana laws in states that have legalized the drug.
+The Strengthening the Tenth Amendment Through Entrusting States (STATES) Act, a bill first introduced in Congress with bipartisan support in 2018, would have gone further than the budget rider and prohibited federal authorities from prosecuting the possession, production, or sale of marijuana that was legal under state law.
 See Kimberly Veklerov, Move to Ease U.S. Limits on Cannabis, S.F.
-Chron., June 9, 2018, at A1.
+CHRON., June 9, 2018, at A1.
 But the House twice passed a bill that would decriminalize marijuana entirely and expunge any marijuana-related conviction for a nonviolent crime.
 Although the legislation was not passed by the Senate, its supporters cited statistics reporting that 40% of drug arrests in 2018 involved marijuana, 90% of which were possession charges, and that Blacks are more than three times as likely to be arrested for possessing marijuana than whites although their usage rates are similar.
 See Catie Edmondson, Measure Decriminalizing Marijuana Clears House, N.Y.
 TIMES, Dec.
 5, 2020, at A17; U.S. News: U.S. Watch, WALL STREET J., Apr.
 2, 2022, at A2.
+A new version of the STATES bill has been introduced in Congress.
+See STATES 2.0 Act, H.R.6673, 118th Cong.
+(2023).

-In October 2022, President Biden pardoned everyone who had been convicted of simple marijuana possession in D.C. or federal court since the drug became illegal in the 1970s.
-Although no federal prisoners are currently serving time for simple marijuana possession, the pardons will eliminate the collateral consequences of a marijuana conviction affecting thousands of people, for example, in applying for jobs, housing, college admission, or federal benefits.
-The President also instructed the Attorney General to consider whether marijuana should continue to be classified as a Schedule 1 controlled substance like heroin and LSD.
+In 2022, President Biden pardoned everyone who had been convicted of simple marijuana possession in the D.C. or federal courts since the drug became illegal in the 1970s.
+In 2023, the President broadened the pardons to include those convicted of using or attempting simple possession of the drug.
+Although no federal prisoners were serving time for these offenses, the pardons eliminate the collateral consequences of a marijuana conviction affecting thousands of people, for example, in applying for jobs, housing, college admission, or federal benefits.
+In 2024, the Justice Department proposed a rule that would downgrade marijuana from a Schedule I controlled substance like heroin and LSD to a Schedule III controlled substance like Tylenol with codeine.
 See Michael D. Shear & Zolan Kanno-Youngs, President Issues Federal Pardons over Marijuana, N.Y.
 TIMES, Oct.
-7, 2022, at A1.
+7, 2022, at A1; Biden Expands Federal Marijuana Pardons, L.A.
+TIMES, Dec.
+23, 2023, at A1; Eileen Sullivan, Drug Classes Behind Shift in Pot Rules by the U.S., N.Y.
+TIMES., May 17, 2024, at A16.